Special Academic Programs

 Reserve Officers Training Corps (ROTC)

 Yale is host to Air Force and Naval ROTC units through which Yale undergraduates may pursue their liberal arts degrees while preparing for leadership in the military services.
-Regardless of financial need, participating students may receive significant help in meeting the costs of a Yale education.
+(Students interested in Army ROTC may participate in a cross-town arrangement at the University of New Haven.)
+Regardless of financial need, participating students receive significant help in meeting the costs of a Yale education.
+While most students receive an ROTC scholarship before coming to Yale, currently enrolled students are also eligible to join these programs and apply for a scholarship.

 STARS Program